-RSC, Research Reactor and Radioactive Waste Repository are institutions which are financed from the State Budget (there are some incomes from services and from tax on utilisation of natural resources for waste disposal).
+RSC, Salaspils Research Reactor and Radioactive Waste Repository are institutions which are financed from the State Budget.
 The Ministry of Environmental Protection and Regional Development explains and gives proof to the Government concerning adequate funding for each fiscal year and long-term programmes.
-For the specific project - decommissioning of the research reactor, the Parliament or Government approves special funds or investment projects.
-Unfortunately, due to the economic crises since 2009 all institutions (RSC, Research Reactor and Radioactive Waste Repository) has very limited budget which not allow develop and build capacity, and create impact to wage as well.
+For the specific project - decommissioning of the Salaspils Research Reactor and extension of radioactive waste repository "Radons", in 2014-2015 the Parliament approved the allocation of funds (~8,7 million EUR from 2015 till 2020) in the state budget.

-With approval Cabinet Regulation No.723, on the "Procedures for Licensing Activities with Sources of Ionising Radiation" since 20.09.2011., designated personnel of the operator has prime responsibility to ensure qualification, training and re-training.
+With approval of the Cabinet Regulation No.752 "Procedures for Licensing and Registration Activities with Sources of Ionising Radiation" (adopted on 22 December 2015), designated personnel of the operator has prime responsibility to ensure qualification, training and re-training.
 Three state universities have special programs for re-training of different groups of radiation workers.
 Training programmes are under supervision of RSC and will be revised in near future when amendments in regulations will get in force.